 With the helmet secured, riders want to have the confidence that if something does go wrong, their helmet will validate its protection rating.

 Comfort is crucial.
 When you are riding in warm conditions having ample cooling airflow is important.
-To build a helmet structure which allows sufficient airflow, without compromising structural safety, is deeply challenging.
+To build a helmet structure that allows sufficient airflow, without compromising structural safety, is deeply challenging.

 Engineering a crash safety-compliant structure, with enough ports that will cool your head, even at low riding speeds, is a special industrial design skill.
-Moisture management is another consideration: when you start perspiring, you want a helmet which will prevent moisture running into and stinging your eyes.
+Moisture management is another consideration: when you start perspiring, you want a helmet that will prevent moisture from running into and stinging your eyes.

 Although the helmet’s primary function is to absorb energy during a crash, preventing head trauma, its safety features are not merely structural.
-During the last few years helmets have been marketed with a variety of rotational acceleration mitigating technologies.
-Amongst these, the MIPS liner is most famous, but there are now an array of liners which prevent rotational acceleration of the head, if you crash at a peculiar angle.
+During the last few years, helmets have been marketed with a variety of rotational acceleration mitigating technologies.
+Amongst these, the MIPS liner is most famous, but there are now an array of liners that prevent rotational acceleration of the head if you crash at a peculiar angle.

 Depending on your dominant riding climate and geography, you might want a visor.
 Although a visor is less aerodynamic, it does have the benefit of shading you during a warm day in open terrain.
 It is also handy when descending a technical trail into a setting sun, with the visor capable of blocking some of the direct sunlight which could blind you at a critical moment, when rolling into a technical trail feature.

-A brilliant new technology, which has incubated from Sweden, as many other helmet safety technologies, are data chips.
+A brilliant new technology, which has incubated from Sweden, along with many other helmet safety technologies, are data chips.
 Using NFC technology, helmets can now dispense medical information about a rider, after they have crashes, without requiring an active data signal.